 Sri Nimbarkacharya wrote the following books: Vedanta Parijat Saurabh, a commentary on the Brahma Sutras; a commentary on the Bhagavad Gita; Sadachar Prakash, a treatise on Karma Kanda; Rahasya Shodasi, an explanation of the Sri Gopala Mantra in verses; Prapanna Kalpa Valli, an explanation of the Sri Mukunda Mantra in verses; Prapatti Chintamani, a treatise pertaining to supreme refuge; Prata Smarana Stotram, adevotional hymn; Dasa Sloki or Kama Dhenu, the ten nectarine verses; and Savisesh Nirvisesh Sri Krishna Stavam.

 Sri Nimbarkacharya was the exponent of the Dvaitadvaita school of philosophy.
-Followers of this cult worship Sri Radha and Krishna.
+Followers of this thought current worship Sri Radha and Krishna.
 Bhagavata is the most important scripture for them.
 Jiva and the world are both separate from, and identical with, Brahman.
 The followers of this school are even now found in Mathura and Brindavan.

 Sankara was the exponent of the Kevala Advaita philosophy, Ramanuja of the Visishtadvaita philosophy, Madhvacharya of the Dvaita philosophy, Vallabhacharya of the Suddhadvaita philosophy and Nimbarkacharya of the Dvaitadvaita philosophy.
 All were great souls.
 We cannot say that Sankara was greater than Ramanuja or Vallabha was greater than Nimbarka.
 All were Avatara Purushas.
 Each one incarnated on this earth to complete a definite mission, to preach and propagate a certain doctrine, which was necessary to help the growth of a certain type of people who flourished at a certain period, who were in a certain stage of devotion.
 All schools of philosophy are necessary.
 Each philosophy is best suited to a certain type of people.